🏠 Home

 Layer norm and residual connection

-The output of the attention is then added to the input and passed through a layer normalization. \(O+E\) is called residual connection, which was first introduced in ResNet for image classification.
-The residual connection enables the model to learn from identical functions and also makes the training easier (avoid degradation and gradient vanish), espcailly for deep networks.
-The layer normalization is calculated for each position in the sequence, which is not affected a lot by padding.
-In comparison, batch normalization is calculated for each data in the batch, which will be affected if the input is padded a lot.
+The output of the attention is then added to the input and passed through a layer normalization. \(O+E\) is called a residual connection, which was first introduced in ResNet for image classification.
+The residual connection enables the model to learn from identity functions and also makes training easier (avoiding degradation and gradient vanishing), especially for deep networks.
+Layer normalization is calculated for each position in the sequence, so it is not affected much by padding.
+In comparison, batch normalization is calculated for each feature across the batch, which will be affected if the inputs are padded heavily.

 Description of the image